BuburOnta/Cutest/readme.md

-change the $baseurl in index.php
+change the $baseurl in config.php